uc3m-aerospace/DMG/README.md

 ## Quick Usage Guide

-In order to optimize a mission, the user needs to call the main function *molto_it.m* providing an input structure.
-Here you vae an example:
+In order to optimize an Optimal Control Problem, the user needs to call the main function *DMG.m* providing an input structure.
+Here you have an example:

 ```matlab
 % INPUT STRUCTURE FOR DMG SOLVER